aktaktaw/Ground-Portal-Tutorial/README.md

 ![5.5](https://github.com/aktaktaw/Ground-Portal-Tutorial/blob/main/screenshot-tutorial/5.5.JPG)
 ![5.6](https://github.com/aktaktaw/Ground-Portal-Tutorial/blob/main/screenshot-tutorial/5.6.JPG)

-- Increase the radius of the hole of the portal in SDF Circle patch to 0.9 or any desire of your project
+- Increase the radius of the hole of the portal in SDF Circle patch to 0.1 or any number you desire in your project

 ![5.8]()

 - Import 3D Model from AR Library and search **Low Poly Mountain Scene** in search pop up from **AR Library Window**.
 Then click button import